Intro-CS-App-Dev-and-Deploy/3x3-Home-Screen/README.md

 - Display Orientation by copying Hello World example:
 - Draw Rectangles and introduce FOR through Population
 - Draw Interior Rectangles
+- Review Do This Not That (two buttons and one button)

 ---